mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

-The *Analyse Basic Wall Type* component shown above, provides access to the *Compound Structure* definition of the *Basic Wall* type.
-Use the *Compound Structure (Deconstruct)* component shown here to extract information and *Compound Structure Layers*.
+The {% include ltr/comp.html uuid="00a650ed-" %} component shown above, provides access to the *Compound Structure* definition of the *Basic Wall* type.
+Use the {% include ltr/comp.html uuid="d0853b76-" %} component shown here to extract information on *Compound Structure Layers*.
 Similar to above, a series of *Value List* components are provided to allow value comparison and filtering of the structure layers:

 ![]({{ "/static/images/guides/revit-walls08.png" | prepend: site.baseurl }})